Makarska Croatia Travel Guide

 Pine trees offer natural shade.
 Water sports available.

-Stunning mountain range behind Makarska with diverse flora and fauna.
+Stunning mountain range behind Makarska featuring a range of flora and fauna.

 Highest peak of Biokovo (1762m), offering breathtaking views.

 Horseshoe-shaped glass promenade at 1228m, providing exhilarating panoramas.
-Check GetYourGuide to get in.
+Check GetYourGuide for admission.

 Secluded pebble beach south of Makarska, accessible by foot or boat.